maximus-brown/maximus-brown.github.io/_posts/2020-07-06-Learn-how-to-mint-NFT-on-Cardano-using-Metro-Mermaids.markdown

 We're going to use Pinata to upload an image to [IPFS](https://docs.ipfs.io/concepts/what-is-ipfs/) which is ultimately the image source for our minted NFT.

-Find an image that you're completely fine with messing up on and uploading to a place where everyone has access to see without restrictions.
-Once images are uploaded to IPFS there's no turning back and they can't be deleted ever!

-I'd also suggest being VERY careful what type of image you're uploading to ensure you don't break any copyright infringements.

 Pinata has worked out well for me so far and I'm currently using their free tier.
 That being said, it's also totally fine to try alternative methods to upload images to IPFS if you prefer.

 ### Upload your image to IPFS